Dior Johnson

-Dior Johnson (born January 28, 2004) is an American college basketball player for the Tarleton State Texans of the Western Athletic Conference.
-He previously played for the Clarendon College Bulldogs and UCF Knights.
-He was one of the highest-rated point guards in the country in high school, and he had been one of the top players in the 2022 class.
+Dior Johnson (born January 28, 2004) is an American college basketball player for the UCF Knights of the Big 12 Conference.
+He previously played for the Clarendon Bulldogs and Tarleton State Texans.

 Early life and high school career

 Johnson was born in Kingston, New York.
 Dior was raised by his single mother and his grandparents.

 Throughout his high school career, Johnson played for 9 high schools in 5 different states.

 Johnson started his high school career competing for his hometown Saugerties High School as a 7th and 8th grader.
 He broke the New York boys basketball state record for the youngest player to reach 1,000 points.
-After briefly attending IMG Academy in Bradenton, Florida during his freshman year, Johnson returned home to play for Saugerties after sustaining an injury.
+After briefly attending IMG Academy in Bradenton, Florida, during his freshman year, Johnson returned home to play for Saugerties after sustaining an injury.
 Later on during his freshman season, he would again transfer to Findlay Prep in Henderson, Nevada.
 However, Findlay Prep's basketball program closed, leaving Johnson to transfer to Hillcrest Prep High School in Arizona.
 He eventually left Hillcrest before his sophomore season began, and was expected to play his sophomore season at Fairfax High School in Los Angeles, but ended up enrolling at Mayfair High School in Lakewood, California.
 For his junior season, Johnson transferred to Oak Hill Academy in Mouth of Wilson, Virginia, but left the school after sustaining a leg injury.
-He then returned to California where he attended Centennial High School in Corona, but did not play basketball.
-As a senior, Johnson initially attended Prolific Prep in Napa, California before transferring midway through the season to SoCal Academy.
+He then returned to California, where he attended Centennial High School in Corona, but did not play basketball.
+As a senior, Johnson initially attended Prolific Prep in Napa, California, before transferring midway through the season to SoCal Academy in Castaic, California.

 Recruiting

-Johnson was a consensus four-star recruit and one of the top players in the 2022 class.
+Johnson was a consensus four-star recruit and one of the top players in the 2022 class, according to major recruiting services.
 On February 7, 2020, he committed to playing college basketball for Syracuse before decommitting nine months later.
 On June 22, 2021, he committed to Oregon before decommitting a year later.
 On June 13, 2022, he committed to Pittsburgh.